 Housing and Dining

-Exchange students have the opportunity to Opt-in to our International House, a townhouse-style residence, while most other students will be assigned to a room based on age, class standing, program, and time of year.
-You can review different layouts on the housing website.
+Exchange students have the opportunity to Opt-in to our International House, a townhouse-style residence.
+You can review different room layouts on the housing website.
 Please make any special requests at the time of your acceptance to TCNJ.

-- All rooms and apartments are furnished, except for sheets, towels, toilet paper and other accessories.
-Please visit this website for more information on bedding.
+- All rooms and apartments are furnished, except for sheets, towels, and other accessories.

 Spouse and Children – Dependents

-Families are not allowed to stay in on campus housing and must make arrangements to live off-campus.
-Contact firstname.lastname@example.org for assistance in finding a a family home that suits your needs close to campus.
+Families are not allowed to stay in on-campus housing and must make arrangements to live off-campus.
+Contact email@example.com for assistance in finding a family home that suits your needs close to campus.

 A TCNJ On-Campus meal plan is included as part of your bill for your stay at The College of New Jersey.
-Our office recommends that students enroll in Carte Blanche Meal Plan B unless dietary restrictions prevent them from doing so.
-The plan includes unlimited meals at the main dining hall (Eickhoff Hall) and set amount of “points” to be used at all other on-campus dining facilities, such as the Student Center and the convenience store.
+Our office recommends that students enroll in Carte Blanche Meal Plan B as they are getting to know TCNJ dining unless dietary restrictions prevent them from doing so.
+The plan includes unlimited meals at the main dining hall (Eickhoff Hall) and set amount of “points” to be used at all other on-campus dining facilities, which include various small cafes, Lions Den Food Court, and T-Dubbs/C-Store convenience marts.
 All other food can be purchased at a near-by Shop Rite located 5 minutes by car, 10 minutes by bus, or 30 minutes by walking from TCNJ.

 Fees and Payments

-We have found that it is much easier and safer to transfer funds electronically from your bank to The College of New Jersey ’s bank.
+We have found that international students find it easiest to transfer funds electronically from your bank to The College of New Jersey ’s bank.
 Keep in mind there may some additional or “hidden” fees that result in a short payment to The College.
 It is your responsibility to pay any balances that are on your account.
-If you wire funds it is important that the transfer instructions indicate your name and your PAWS ID in the event the funds are coming from a parent, relative or friend whose last name is different than yours.
+If you wire funds it is important that the transfer instructions indicate your name and your PAWS ID in the event the funds are coming from a parent, relative or friend whose name is different than yours.